Financial information

 Composition of financial debts

-- Bilateral credit lines drawn for an amount of € 268.00 million with 6 different financial institutions with well spread maturity dates until 2029.
-There are no maturity dates in 2023.
-The next maturity date is in 2024;
+• Bilateral credit lines drawn for an amount of € 399.00 million with 7 different financial institutions with well spread maturity dates until 2031.
+There are no maturity dates in 2026.
+The next maturity date is in the second half of 2027;

-- Treasury notes ("commercial paper") for an amount of € 34.00 million.
+• Short term treasury notes (“commercial paper”) for an amount of € 8.50 million.
 Notwithstanding the short-term nature of the outstanding commercial paper, the outstanding amount is fully covered by available long-term credit lines (back-up lines).

 Maturity of financial debts